Türkan Akyol: Early life

-Türkan Akyol was born on October 12, 1928 in Istanbul.
-She completed her primary education in various places of Turkey due to her father's profession as a staff officer.
+Türkan Akyol was born on September 12, 1928, in Istanbul.
+She completed her primary education in various places in Turkey due to her father's profession as a staff officer.
 She graduated from the Erenköy Girls High School in Istanbul, Turkey, in 1947.

 Academic career

 Akyol was educated in Medicine at Ankara University graduating in 1953.
 She became a physician specialized in pulmonology and pursued an academic career at her alma mater.
 She became assistant professor in 1965 and full professor in 1970.
 Between 1959 and 1965, Akyol conducted academic studies in the United States, France and the Netherlands.

 In 1980, Akyol was elected rector of Ankara University, becoming again a first, this time Turkey's first female rector.
 She served at this post until 1982 when she quit due to disagreements with the Council of Higher Education.
 She lectured at the university until 1983 when Erdal İnönü invited her to co-found the Social Democracy Party (SODEP).
 Akyol served the party's deputy chairman.